syahbes/syahbes/README.md

 I'm excited to share my work with others and welcome the opportunity to collaborate on projects or work with others to achieve a shared goal.
 My portfolio, which includes examples of my work and code, can be viewed at [MyPortfolio](https://portfolio3-work-in-progress.vercel.app/) .
 If you would like to contact me directly, you can reach me at syahbes@gmail.com .

+<b>Thrilled</b> to have contributed to this important project! : https://www.pc.co.il/featured/384795/

 ### Skills

 Front-end technologies: HTML, CSS, JavaScript, React.js, React Native, Redux, MUI<br/>